patchlevel/event-sourcing/docs/aggregate.md

 }
 ```

-Caution: If you look in the DB now, you would see that nothing has been saved.
+> :warning: If you look in the DB now, you would see that nothing has been saved.
-This is because only events are stored in the database and as long as no events exist,
+> This is because only events are stored in the database and as long as no events exist,
-nothing happens.
+> nothing happens.

 Info: A CommandBus system is not necessary, only recommended.
 The interaction can also easily take place in a controller or service.